-"The next few seconds were full of
+"The next few seconds were full of thing they had never encountered. fear-I even prayed, asking God to

-he year was 1972.
-The place, Here is Randy's account taken from get me out of this.
+Here is Randy's account taken from get me out of this.
 The aircraft rolled out, and I thought [God] didn't have anything to do with it.
-Then the F-4 rolled uncontrollably again, and I thought to myself, 'God, I didn't mean it!'
+Then the F-4 rolled uncontrollably again, and I thought to myself, 'God, I didn't mean